NHOrus/srwq-compilation/episode-21.md

 Russel strains as the Command Wolf tries to drive its plasma stakes into his torso, but just about manages to hold the stronger mech off with leverage.
 Then Arado drives his assault blade into the black mechs face.

 "You bastards!
-We could have settled this peaceful...huh?!??"
+We could have settled this peaceful... huh?!??"
 Arado is taken aback as the gooey contents of the Gespensts head spray onto his mech, including what looks disturbingly like an eyeball.

 "No, we really couldn't."
 The black mech boosts backward and swings Russels Gespenst into the Guarlion, sending both mechs sprawling.